Samnangerfjorden

 Samnangerfjorden (/no-NO-03/) is a fjord in Vestland county, Norway.
-The 22 km long fjord is located in the municipalities of Bjørnafjorden and Samnanger.
+The 22 km long fjord is located in Bjørnafjorden Municipality and Samnanger Municipality.
 The head of the fjord is located in Samnanger, surrounded by the villages of Årland, Haga, and Tysse.
 The fjord flows to the southwest from there and eventually flows into the Fusafjorden (which later joins the large Bjørnafjorden).
 The fjord forms the southern boundary of the Bergen Peninsula.